department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/research-plan.md

 ### Research questions
 #### Before seeing the prototype:
 1. What do Veterans know about VA regional benefit offices?
 1. What tasks do Veterans expect to do at VA regional benefit offices?

 #### From the prototype:
-1. Do Veterans understand which services are available at this location?
+3. Do Veterans understand which services are available at this location?
 1. Do Veterans understand how services are delivered at this location?
      1. In-person, virtual, or by phone
      1. With or without appointments
-     2. Hours of operation--for the office vs. only for specific service
+     2. Hours of operation--for the office _vs._ only for a specific service
 3. Do Veterans understand the actions they need to take to receive the service (make an appointment, walk-in, bring required documents, etc.)?
 6. When prompted with specific tasks, do Veterans navigate to the correct service accordion and find the correct next steps?
      7. What if they don't find an applicable service accordion on the page?
 8. Do Veterans interact with any of the 3 action links near the top of the page?
 If so, which ones?
 9. How do Veterans react to seeing 2 phone numbers?
      1. Which phone number would they use and why?